Listed In: ERIC, Ulrich's Periodicals, Cabell's Directories, DOAJ: Directory of Open Access Journals, Google Scholar

 - It is reviewed by the Editor for general suitability for this publication.

-- If it is judged suitable the paper is then subject to a blind review process.
+- If it is judged suitable the paper is then subject to a double blind review process.
 At least two reviewers are matched to the paper based on expertise or interest in the subject and provide feedback and recommendations for publishing.

 - Expertise in methodology will also be used as a matching method.
 For instance, the goal will be to have reviewers with expertise in qualitative methods review qualitative research.
 Expertise is defined by: subject, category, and methodology.

-- Once papers have gone through the peer review process, those receiving publish recommendations are submitted to a double-blind review from the Editorial Board.
+Once papers have gone through the peer review process, those receiving publish recommendations are submitted to a review from the full Editorial Board.
 The board reviews the papers for sound methodology and structure.
 Final recommendations will be then be determined based on the peer review and the Editorial Board review.

 Estimated Acceptance Rate: 19%